BigelowLab/dadautils/README.md

 All of the requirements are preinstalled in the charlie module `dada2`.
 If you are **not** operating within that module then installation of the above (and dependencies) is required.

+### Note

+This package is [dada2-centric](https://benjjneb.github.io/dada2/index.html) , but you may find the [charlier R package](https://github.com/BigelowLab/charlier) useful for general usage on charlie with `dadautils`.

 ### Installation from [github](https://github.com)

-You may need a [personal access token](https://github.com/settings/tokens).
-We set the argument `upgrade` to `FALSE` so that the installer won't try to install packages in you home library that are already part of the module (but possibly as older versions.)
+You may need a [personal access token](https://github.com/settings/tokens) if you use github.
+We set the argument `upgrade = FALSE` so that the installer won't try to install packages in you home library that are already part of the module (but possibly as older versions.)

 ```
+# if you have access to https://github.com/BigelowLab/dadautils
 remotes::install_github("BigelowLab/dadautils", upgrade = FALSE)

+# or

+# if you have access to /mnt/storage/data/edna/packages/dadautils
+devtools::install("/mnt/storage/data/edna/packages/dadautils", upgrade = FALSE)
 ```

 ### Establishing a PBS environment and loading modules.